xyleth/thebesDocs/content/morphs/exotics.markdown

 # Exotic Morphs

-These morphs are not available from [Backgrounds](/content/backgrounds), but may be chosen as [Gear](/content/gear) at character creation.
+These morphs are not available from [Backgrounds](/content/backgrounds) and may only be acquired via the [Procure Something](/content/moves/basicmoves.html#procure-something) Move.